HamimMahdie/MyBookList-main/README.md

 1. **Kubernetes Deployment:**

    Ensure the Docker image is in a registry your Kubernetes can access.
+Move to /manifests directory and execute the following-

    ```sh
    kubectl apply -f deployment.yaml